pss959/EasyMaker3D/InternalDoc/include/Structure.md

   - **ionsrc**: Contains a fork of the [Google Ion](https://github.com/google/ion) repository with some fixes and additions.
-This is used as the underlying rendering library.
+This is used as the underlying scene graph and rendering library.

   - **models**: The `controllers` subdirectory contains local versions of the SteamVR controller models used for graphical feedback.
 The `scad`